rebeccaringuette/kamodo-core/paper/paper.md

 # Related Projects

-Kamodo is designed for compatibility with python-in-heliosphysics [@ware_alexandria_2019_2537188] packages, such as PlasmaPy [@plasmapy_community_2020_4313063] and PySat [@Stoneback2018], [@pysat200].
+Kamodo is designed for compatibility with python-in-heliophysics [@ware_alexandria_2019_2537188] packages, such as PlasmaPy [@plasmapy_community_2020_4313063] and PySat [@Stoneback2018], [@pysat200].
 This is accomplished through Kamodo subclasses, which are responsible for registering each scientifically relevant variable with an interpolating function.
 Metadata describing the function's units and other supporting documentation (citation, latex formatting, etc) may be provisioned by way of the `@kamodofy` decorator.

 The PysatKamodo [@pysatKamodo] interface is made available in a separate git repository.
-Readers for various space weather models and data sources are under development by the Community Coordinated Modling Center and are hosted in their official NASA repository.
+Readers for various space weather models and data sources are under development by the Community Coordinated Modling Center and are hosted in their official NASA repository [@nasaKamodo].

-Kamodo's unit system is built on SymPy [@10.7717/peerj-cs.103] and shares many of the unit conversion capabilities of `Astropy` [@astropy] with two key differences: first, Kamodo uses an explicit unit conversion system, where units are declared during function registration and appropriate conversion factors are automatically inserted on the right-hand-side of final expressions, which permits back-of-the-envelope validation.
+Kamodo's unit system is built on SymPy [@10.7717/peerj-cs.103] and shares many of the unit conversion capabilities of `Astropy` [@astropy] with two key differences:
+Kamodo uses an explicit unit conversion system, where units are declared during function registration and appropriate conversion factors are automatically inserted on the right-hand-side of final expressions, which permits back-of-the-envelope validation.
-Second, units are treated as function metadata, so the types returned by functions need only support algebraic manipulation (Numpy, Pandas, etc).
+Second, units are treated as function metadata, so the types returned by functions need only support algebraic manipulation (Numpy [@harris2020array], Pandas [@reback2020pandas], etc).
-Output from kamodo-registered functions may still be cast into other unit systems that require a type, such as Astropy [@astropy], Pint [@pint], etc.
+Output from kamodo-registered functions may still be cast into other unit systems that require a type, such as Astropy [@astropy] and Pint [@pint].

 Kamodo can utilize some of the capabilities of raw data APIs such as HAPI, and a HAPI kamodo subclass is maintained in the ccmc readers repository [@nasaKamodo].
 However, Kamodo also provides an API for purely functional data access, which allows users to specify positions or times for which interpolated values should be returned.
-To that end, a prototype for functional REST API is available [@ensembleKamodo] and a GRPC api for direct access from other programming languages is under development.
+To that end, a prototype for functional REST api [@fielding2000rest] is available [@ensembleKamodo] and an RPC api [@nelson2020remote] for direct access from other programming languages is under development.

 Kamodo container services may be built on other containerized offerings.
 Containerization allows dependency conflicts to be avoided through isolated install environments.
 Kamodo extends the capabilities of space weather resource containers by allowing them to be composed together via the KamodoClient, which acts as a proxy for the containerized resource running the KamodoAPI.

 # Acknowledgements